backstrokeapp/worker/README.md

 - `REDIS_URL`: A url to a redis instance with a rsmq queue inside.
 Takes the form of `redis://user:password@host:port`.

+## Arguments
+- `--pr mock`: Tell the worker not to actually make pull requests, but only log out when it is about to make a pull request.
+This is handy for repeated testing or for testing against repositories that you don't own.

 ## Running tests
   ```
 yarn test